PMA365/C_tutorial/README.md

 ## <h1 align="center"> C language Tutorial </h1>

----

-👋 Hi,
-    my C learning process will be stored here in this Repo
+👋 Hi, my C learning process will be stored here in this Repo

--
 - 🚀 start date : 2/20/25
   <!-- - 🌱 -->
   <!-- - ⚡ -->
   <!-- - 🏷️ -->

+> To do :

 - [ ] completing Lesson 1
 - [ ] completing Lesson 2